-Environmental Management administers municipal type waste discharges such as municipal liquid waste (sewage effluent) and municipal solid waste (domestic refuse and demolition, land clearing and construction wastes) through permits, approvals, operational certificates of approved waste management plans, regulations and orders issued pursuant to the Environmental Management Act (EMA).
+- Municipal type waste discharges such as municipal liquid waste (sewage effluent) and municipal solid waste (domestic refuse and demolition, land clearing and construction wastes) through permits, approvals, operational certificates issued as per approved waste management plans, regulations and orders issued pursuant to the Environmental Management Act.